Blood Moon

 Reviewed by Paghat the Ratgirl

-Once again I forgot that I already watched a film & was ten minutes into the DVD before I remembered this one had been a telefilm.
-But Blood Moon turned out to be good enough that it was worth sitting through a second time these couple years later.
+Blood Moon Once again I forgot that I already watched a film & was ten minutes into the DVD before I remembered this one had originated as a telefilm.

 This main plotline isn't the film's chief charm, but it doesn't drag it down either. ÝWhat I most liked about it besides the campy musical numbers was how the film creates a timeless location.
 The travelling circus is clearly lost in time & place, in a world neither completely modern not completely historical, hence not a place that could exist, yet somehow worked very nicely.